anamikaagrawal123/multitier-vpc-bastion-host/README.md

 ![Multi-tier VPC with bastion host](https://github.com/anamikaagrawal123/multitier-vpc-bastion-host/blob/master/images/Deployment-Strategies-VSI-Blue-Green-VSI-Blue-Green.jpg)

-The example deploys a three tier application environment, with a public facing load balancer, a blue app tier for application webservers and a green tier For a database server.
-The two blue servers are deployed across multiple MZR zones to demonstrate scaling and HA resilience.
-The green tier can be optionally provisioned with multiple VSIs across zones.
+The example deploys a three tier application environment, with a public facing load balancer, a blue app tier for blue pool and a green tier of the blue-green deployment.
+The one blue and one green servers are deployed.
+The both tier can be optionally provisioned with multiple VSIs across zones.

 Public gateways and DNS access is configured to support deployment of opensource application